 The startups in consideration need to be able to offer you massive opportunities for personal growth.
 This growth can come in many forms: building a scalable and reliable video streaming system, leading client negotiation to get a contract signed, launching new products in a niche market with a team of three, and so on.
 At a company where human resources are limited, you are more likely to get assigned to tasks that you are unqualified for, and it is up to you to rise up to the challenge and deliver value.

-An unquantifiable metric I often consider for evaluating personal growth is individual I/O (input/output) - input as the amount of information you are learning and output being the value that you are producing.
+An index I often consider for evaluating personal growth is individual I/O (input/output) - input as the amount of information you are learning and output being the value that you are producing.
 You want to put yourself in an environment with high throughput of this type of I/O.

 There are tons of startups out there.
 You will have to make the call on which one looks promising and can help you get closer to your goal.
 The younger a company is, the more analysis you will have to do.
 Here are some thoughts to help you evaluate a startup before signing that offer.

 - Commit to a mission you truly care about.
 A young startup is like clay waiting to be molded; no one has a definite answer as to what it will look like eventually.
 Oftentimes business directions are unclear and management could be messy.
 You want to believe in the work that your organization is producing, otherwise you are likely to be affected by doubts from time to time.

 With that being said, you should pick a mission that you’re passionate about - one that you’ll find yourself thinking about in the shower.
 Since the structure of a startup is usually flat, your voice would naturally carry more weight, so that your ideas are more valuable to the mission.

 - People are the most important asset of a company.
 They are the key ingredient that make or break all other parts of the business.
 Therefore, you want to identify the people you want to work with, with the goal of becoming a core part of that community.